 Girls’ schools celebrate the female perspective, valuing girls’ opinions and allowing girls the time and space to discover who they are and what they are capable of.

 There is a wealth of educational research that demonstrates that girls achieve higher examination results in single-sex schools.
 The annual league tables are dominated at the top end by girls’ schools but it is not only the brightest girls who do better than expected.
 Examination results analysed by the DCSF show that girls in Girls’ Schools Association schools achieve better results than girls and boys in either co-educational or boys only schools, whether state or independent.

+As girls mature and develop a natural interest in boys, our school remains a place where learning is paramount.
 The time from Year 9 to Year 11 (ages 13 to 16) are crucial years for development physically, mentally and emotionally.
-Leadership opportunities are given to a wide range of girls with Year 11 girls being elected prefects and Year 9 girls leading our annual House Arts event.
-The Supportive Friends team offer support and guidance to younger pupils; Year 11 girls provide caring role models for our Pre-Prep girls.
+Leadership opportunities are given to a wide range of girls with Year 11 girls being elected to our Senior Prefect Team and Year 9 girls leading our annual House Arts event.
+Our Supportive Friends Team offer support and guidance to younger pupils; Year 11 girls provide caring role models for our Prep girls.

 GSA schools are committed to improving social mobility and provide bursaries and other financial help to support children from less well-off families attending their schools.